-This fact sheet provides an overview of laws and regulations affecting charities in Tasmania, not a complete guide.
-For more information about laws and regulations in Tasmania, please consult the relevant regulatory agencies.
+This guidance is an overview of laws and regulations affecting charities in Tasmania.
+For more detailed information about the laws and regulations in Tasmania, please consult the relevant regulatory agencies.

 Some charities in Tasmania are incorporated under the Associations Incorporation Act 1964 (Tas).
 These are called 'incorporated associations' and usually have 'Inc.' or 'Incorporated' at the end of their name.